haulaah/IR-DATASET/README.md

 -Creation Date: Date when the case was created;<br>
 -Description: Detailed description of the case;<br>
 -Case Task (Array): [Case Tasks Title: Title or brief description of the task within the case, Case Task Start Date: Start date of the task, Case Task Assignee: User assigned to the task, Case Task Status: Current status of the task, Case Task Duration: Duration of the task, Case Attribute Data: Additional attributes or metadata associated with the case];
-Analyst Investigative Activities / Observables (Array): [Analysis Type: Specifies the type of analysis conducted, Analysis ID: A unique identifier for this specific analysis, Timestamp: The date and time when the analysis was performed, Data Value: The specific data being analyzed or a key piece of information about the analysis, Details: Additional information or results from the analysis, Status: The final outcome or status of the analysis];<br>
+Observables Analysis(Array): [Analysis Type: Specifies the type of analysis conducted, Analysis ID: A unique identifier for this specific analysis, Timestamp: The date and time when the analysis was performed, Data Value: The specific data being analyzed or a key piece of information about the analysis, Details: Additional information or results from the analysis, Status: The final outcome or status of the analysis];<br>
 -Ticketing System Chat Log: Chat Data fron ticketing system<br>
--Ticketing system Chat response Data  - Keywords: Keywords extracted from chat responses related to investigation and diagnosis.<br>
+-Ticketing system Chat Data Keywords: Keywords extracted from chat responses related to investigation and diagnosis.<br>
 -Chat Response Overall Sentiment Determination: (Positive Sentiment: Most chat interactions reflect confidence, effective communication, and positive language) or (Negative Sentiment: Most interactions reflect frustration, challenges, or negative emotions) or (Neutral Sentiment: The conversation is balanced, with no strong emotional tone either way);<br>
 -Event ID: Unique identifier for each event;<br>
 -Distribution: How the information within an event or attribute is shared with other organizations or participants in the MISP community;<br>